sundaylunch/codeclub/Readme.md

 ```

 Press run, you should see a border drawn around your canvas!

 #ccc represents the colour of the border - it should be a light gray

 Change this to your own colour (if you click on the small gray circle next to #ccc you will get a colour picker).

-Don't forget to press run to see the change
+Don't forget to press run to see the change!

 ## Step 3